chicagolandmesh/chicagolandmesh.org/README.md

 ChicagolandMesh.org is the official website for the Chicagoland Mesh utilizing the Meshtastic open-source mesh networking platform.

-## About Meshtastic and Meshtastic Chicagoland Group
+## About Meshtastic and Chicagoland Mesh

 This repository contains the source code for ChicagolandMesh.org, the official website of Chicagoland Mesh.
 We use the Meshtastic platform, an open-source mesh networking solution, to build decentralized communication networks across the Chicagoland area.